Eugene Cho

 Don’t understand where I’m coming from?
 Watch these three videos.
 They are only 15 seconds, 30 seconds, and 2:27 minutes.
 Prejudice and stereotypes are everywhere.
 And Asians aren’t the only ones and I may be biased but seriously?

 #1 – Wendy’s Commerical.
 The bowlcut?
 Huh?
 What is the point?
-Read the rest of this entry »
+Continue reading “i am more than a stereotype”

 my slanted eyes are beautiful